TheFermani71/Shop/README.md

 # Check if "fastapi" is downloaded in your virtual environment or inside your global environment.
 pip3 install fastapi pika sqlalchemy uvicorn pydantic;

-# Run docker with rabbitmq with the following command or open the docker desktop and use it to run rabbitmq.
+# Run docker with rabbitmq with the following commands.
 docker run rabbitmq;
+docker run rabbitmq:management;
+docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:management;

 # Run in development mode, now you have 3 microservices up: